 In technical terms, it has a lot to do with your parasympathetic and sympathetic nervous systems in your body.
-When your nervous system in is parasympathetic mode it rests-and-digests.
+When your nervous system in is parasympathetic mode it rests and digests, which is one of the reasons why camping can be good for your health.
 This is also the mode it needs to be in to heal and recover from stressful situations, trauma and illness.

 The sympathetic system is the opposite and prepares someone for significant activity.
 This is often referred to as the fight-or-flight mode and is the state you are in when you are feeling stressed.

 The advice given in the studies shows us that being in nature helps you move from fight-or-flight mode into rest-and-digest, which is good for your body and mind.

 More specifically you will find that your immune system will get stronger, you will feel happier, if you work outdoors you will enjoy it more, your heart health and blood pressure could improve and your mental health will also benefit.
 This is great for you and your family and it is definitely a reason to get outside more.